Unity-Technologies/com.unity.multiplayer.docs/docs/basics/object-spawning.md

 Consumable and/or items that can be picked up by a player or NPC(i.e. a weapon, health, potion, etc.) would be some examples of when you might want to use non-pooled dynamically spawned `NetworkObjects`.

 :::note
 While the NonPooledDynamicSpawner example is one of the simplest ways to spawn a NetworkObject, there is a memory allocation cost associated with instantiating and destroying the GameObject and all attached components.
 This design pattern can sometimes be all you really need for the netcode game asset you are working with, and other times you might want to respawn/re-use the object instance.
-When performance is a concern and you want to spawn more than just one `NetworkObject` during the lifetime of the spawner or what to repeatedly respawn a single `NetworkObject`, the less proccessor intensive spawning technique is pooled dynamic spawning. (_see Pooled Dynamic Spawning below_)
+When performance is a concern and you want to spawn more than just one `NetworkObject` during the lifetime of the spawner or want to repeatedly respawn a single `NetworkObject`, the less proccessor intensive spawning technique is pooled dynamic spawning. (_see Pooled Dynamic Spawning below_)
 :::

-_Really, the when we use the term "non-pooled" more often than not we are referring to the concept that a `GameObject` will be instantiated on both the server and the clients each time an instance is spawned.
+_Really, the when we use the term "non-pooled" more often than not we are referring to the concept that a `GameObject` will be instantiated on both the server and the clients each time an instance is spawned._
-_

 ### Pooled Dynamic Spawning:
 Pooled dynamic spawning is when a netcode object (`GameObject` with one `NetworkObject` component) is not destroyed on the server or the client when they are despawned.
-Instead, specific components are just disabled when a netcode object is despawned.
+Instead, specific components are just disabled (or the `GameObject` itself) when a netcode object is despawned.
 A pooled dynamically spawned netcode object is typically instantiated during an already memory allocation heavy period of time (like when a scene is loaded or even at the very start of your application prior to even establishing a network connection).
 Pooled dynamically spawned netcode objects are more commonly thought of as more than one netcode object that can be re-used without incurring the memory allocation and initialization costs.
 However, you might also run into scenarios where you need just one dynamically spawned netcode object to be treated like a pooled dynmically spawned netcode object.<br>
-Fortunately, Netcode for GameObjects provides you with a way to be in control over the instatiation and destruction process for one or many netcode objects by implementing the `INetworkPrefabInstanceHandler` interface and registering it with the `NetworkPrefabHandler`(for multiple netcode objects see [Object Pooling](https://docs-multiplayer.unity3d.com/netcode/current/advanced-topics/object-pooling).
+Fortunately, Netcode for GameObjects provides you with a way to be in control over the instatiation and destruction process for one or many netcode objects by implementing the `INetworkPrefabInstanceHandler` interface and registering it with the `NetworkPrefabHandler`(for multiple netcode objects see [Object Pooling](https://docs-multiplayer.unity3d.com/netcode/current/advanced-topics/object-pooling)).

 The easiest way to not destroy a network prefab instance is to have something, other than the instance itself, keeping a reference to the instance.
 This way you can simply set the root `GameObject` to be inactive when it is despawned while still being able to set it active when the same network prefab type needs to be respawned.
 Below is one example of how you can accomplish this for a single netcode object instance:
 ```csharp